PabloNicolla/NUNTIUS/backend/README.md

 #### WINDOWS

-Open [requirements.txt](requirements.txt) and uncomment the following line
+Open [requirements.txt](requirements.txt) and uncomment the following line:

 ```
 # twisted-iocpsupport==1.0.4 for Windows only